Comparing Device Meters Counts to PaperCut NG/MF Logs

 - Rare error events such as a power failure or system failure leading to missed event reporting.

 - Paper jams, while rare, may cause undercounts or overcounts depending on how the printer behaves, e.g. does it reprint the job or not.
-This can be reduced by implementing hardware page checks as above.
+This can be reduced by implementing hardware page checks.